Policy and Procedure #320.0, Homework

 4. meets and accommodates the needs of each student, and

-5. reflects realistic completion timelines.
+5. reflects realistic completion timelines; timelines.

 2. carefully consider the nature of the homework (see Types of Homework above) and construct tasks that seek to strengthen critical thinking and problem-solving as well as self-reflective and metacognitive skills;